-BM has a number of systems, policies and procedures designed to ensure compliance with specific laws, regulations and basic internal controls.
+BM has several systems, policies and procedures designed to ensure compliance with specific laws, regulations and basic internal controls.

 All employees and other stakeholders are expected to comply with the applicable policies and procedures.
 A fundamental risk in this area is the lack of knowledge, awareness, effective communication and training relating to the prevailing systems, policies and procedures.